innoq/scep/README.md

-`scep` is a Simple Certificate Enrollment Protocol server and client
+`scep` is a Simple Certificate Enrollment Protocol server and client.

+Please take care, that this implementation has one difference to SCEP:`GetCaCert` returns allways a signedData-PKCS7-container.

 # Installation
 A binary release is available on the releases page.